 15 Once the data subject has established the right to retrieve data, the obvious question is, what does the right entail?
 Under Art.
 20 GDPR, the data subject has a right to receive the data in a structured, commonly used and machine-readable format (within one month of the receipt of the request - Art.
 12(3) GDPR).
 The wording implies that it is not sufficient if the data subject can manually extract individual data.
 Rather, the controller has to provide a structured set of data.
-Where technically feasible, the data subject may require the controller to transmit that data directly to another controller.
+Where technically feasible, the data subject may require the controller.
 Both reception and transmission can be required at any point in time and are in principal free of charge.24